datanucleus/docs-datanucleus/src/site/markdown/documentation/usage.md

 OpenJPA is IBM-driven (__Stop Press : [IBM is stopping working on OpenJPA now](https://developer.ibm.com/wasdev/2014/05/28/eclipselink-jpa-provider-liberty-profile/)__).
 * __DataNucleus is standards driven and standards compliant__ implementing all JDO and JPA specifications, providing all mandatory items and the majority of optional items as well as providing several value-added extensions.
 Standards compliance safeguards your applications future allowing you to swap between implementations.
+The likes of Kundera claim to be "standards compliant" yet don't implement significant features (like supporting XML input for JPA!).
 * __DataNucleus supports data management for many different types of datastores__.
 These include [the vast majority of RDBMS databases on the market today](http://github.com/datanucleus/datanucleus-rdbms), [MongoDB document store](http://github.com/datanucleus/datanucleus-mongodb),